-On balance, I think a proportionate intervention by Revolut would have been successful in preventing Mr H from continuing with payment 4.
-I think it follows that if the scam had been uncovered at the point of payment 4, payments 5 and 6 would also have been prevented.
+I think it follows that if the scam had been uncovered at the point of payment 5, payments 6 to 15 would also have been prevented.

-What about the actions of Mr H"s bank?
+What about the actions of Mr W's bank?

-This was a multi-stage fraud that saw Mr H move money from his bank to Revolut and then eventually onto the scammer.
+This was a multi-stage fraud that saw Mr W move money from his bank to Revolut and then eventually onto the scammer.
 This complaint is about Revolut and it's not appropriate for me to comment here on whether or not the bank should have identified he was at risk of harm from fraud and whether it reacted proportionately.
-But to obtain a full picture of what took place, we have contacted Mr H's bank to establish if it attempted any kind of intervention before transferring his money to Revolut and, if so, how this affects my assessment of whether or not he acted reasonably in the circumstances.
+But to obtain a full picture of what took place, we have contacted Mr W's bank to establish if it attempted any kind of intervention before transferring his money to Revolut and, if so, how this affects my assessment of whether or not he acted reasonably in the circumstances.